ethanhyde/Fall22/Psych/Class notes.md

 	- What's recalled first
 	- U CURVE GRAPH
 - Primacy from LTM, first items in the list
-- Recency from LTM, last items, recalled first
+- Recency from STM, last items, recalled first
 - Middles not the best

 Working memory